Hafnarfjörður

 • Information centre

-• The health town
+• The Healthy Town

 In Hafnarfjörður, there are many opportunities to lift your spirits with outdoor activities and exercise.